 Applications for the Bridging Disciplines Programs are accepted twice a year, during the fall and spring semesters.
 Learn additional information and how to apply to the BDPs.
 Interested students can attend an information session, which are offered throughout the semester.

-With 19 credit hours of coursework and connecting experiences, students may earn a BDP certificate in Social Inequality, Health, and Policy.
+With 19 credit hours of coursework and connecting experiences, students may earn a BDP certificate in Social Inequality, Health, & Policy.
 View a complete list of courses and requirements.

-Students in the Social Inequality, Health, and Policy BDP may choose to focus their coursework on one of four suggested pathways:
+Students in the Social Inequality, Health, & Policy BDP may choose to focus their coursework on one of four concentrations:

 - Family, Fertility, and the Life Course